Altius/Index/README.md

 The ID will be written into column 4 of every line of the peaks file, and used to define DHSs in the Index and to identify which biological samples contribute to each entry in the Index; it may contain underscores if desired.

+## Output

+TODO:  Wouter add explanations of the output files (`_all_chunkIDs.bed`, `_nonovl_any_chunkIDs.bed`, and `_nonovl_core_chunkIDs.bed`)

+For each of these 3 files, a 12-column version (`.bed12`) and bigBed version (`.bb`) are also created.
+The latter can be viewed in the UCSC Genome Browser; instructions for doing so are provided in the browser documentation.
+A (sub)directory will filled with messages and intermediate files; it will be created if it doesn't already exist.
+If any output files are incomplete or are not created, check the `errorMessages` and `R_Messages` subdirectories of the output directory for error messages that can help identify the underlying cause.

+## Example using provided data

+In subdirectory `data` of this repository, we provide variable-width peak files for 3 biological samples, and a text file containing their names (`fileOf3PeakFiles.txt`).
+These files can be used to produce an example Index.
+We also provide file `chromSizes.hg38.bed3`, which contains chromosome lengths in hg38 coordinates, in this subdirectory.

+To create the example Index using SLURM:
+* `cd` into `data`
+* execute: `../ML_build_slurm.sh mySubdir MyResults chromSizes.hg38.bed3 fileOf3PeakFiles.txt <your computing cluster name> 100M`

+To create the example Index using Docker:
+* (build the Docker image, as instructed above in section "How to run within Docker")
+* `cd` into `data`
+* execute: `docker run --mount type=bind,source="$(pwd)",target=/data masterlist run_sequential.sh mySubdir chromSizes.hg38.bed3 fileOf3PeakFiles.txt MyResults`

+Either approach will create the following 3 files, each containing a "flavor" of an Index as described in section "Output," in directory `data`:
+* `masterlist_DHSs_MyResults_all_chunkIDs.bed`: an Index in which a small percentage of the DHSs overlap one another
+* `masterlist_DHSs_MyResults_nonovl_any_chunkIDs.bed`: same as previous, but with overlaps removed
+* `masterlist_DHSs_MyResults_nonovl_core_chunkIDs.bed`: same as previous, but restricted to "core" DHSs (see section "Output")
+For each of these 3 files, a 12-column version (`.bed12`) and bigBed version (`.bb`) are also created.
+The latter can be viewed in the UCSC Genome Browser; instructions for doing so are provided in the browser documentation.
+Subdirectory `mySubdir` will also be created, and filled with subdirectories and many intermediate files.
+If any "masterlist" files are incomplete or are not created, check the `errorMessages` and `R_Messages` subdirectories of `mySubdir` for error messages that can help identify the underlying cause.

 ## Files of interest: